top of page

 So how does the liver detox anyways?

-The liver contains 2 types of enzymes called cytochrome P450, categorized into Phase 1 and Phase 2 and are responsible for different chemical reactions that allow for toxins to be excreted through the body.
+The liver contains two types of enzymes called cytochrome P450, categorized into Phase 1 and Phase 2.
+They are responsible for different chemical reactions that allow for toxins circulating in the bloodstream to be excreted out of the body.

 PHASE 1